mickstevenson-lab3/kubernetes-documentation/deployment-tools.md

 For Kubernetes Configuration Management: FluxCD is a solid choice.
 It's a GitOps tool designed for Kubernetes configuration management, ensuring that your cluster state remains synchronized with Git repositories.
 It provides a robust and automated approach to configuration management.
 However, Azure DevOps can also be used effectively for this purpose, particularly if you're already using it for CI/CD, as it offers Git integration and robust automation features.
 The choice depends on your organization's existing tools and your preferred approach to configuration management.

+If you value simplicity and a clear separation of concerns in your Kubernetes configuration management, Kustomize is an excellent choice.
+It provides a native Kubernetes way to customize and manage resource configurations.
+It's well-suited for scenarios where you need fine-grained control and flexibility without complex templating.

+On the other hand, if you prefer a package manager that simplifies the deployment process and encapsulates configuration within reusable packages, Helm is a strong option.
+Helm is particularly valuable for managing complex applications with many Kubernetes resources and can be a more straightforward choice for users who prefer packaging and versioning.

+Ultimately, the choice between Helm and Kustomize depends on your specific needs and the level of control and abstraction you desire for Kubernetes configuration management.
+You can also consider using them together, as Helm and Kustomize can be used in combination to achieve a balance between ease of use and fine-grained control.

 line 27